carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 > 3. What metric or couple of metrics would you use to evaluate your machine learning system?
 >
 >
 > Load the `simulated-drug-discovery` dataset from the `data` folder into the ML4Bio software.
 Trying training a logistic regression classifier on the dataset.
-Which metrics seem to accuratley reflect the performance of the classifier?
+Which metrics seem to accurately reflect the performance of the classifier?
 {: .callout}

 _Comment: Need to relabel toy dataset 9 to fit this scenario_